Volunteer in Ecuador - Santa Elena

 Please note, this schedule will vary depending on the project the volunteer is participating on.
 If a volunteer is taking Spanish language lessons, they will usually volunteer for half the day and spend the other half (3 to 4 hours) taking Spanish language lessons.

 Volunteers on the Ecuador program can also join social clubs arranged by the local staff.
 The social clubs give volunteers the opportunity to meet volunteers from other projects and share in their experiences on the program.
 Club activities include free conversational Spanish groups, Ecuadorian movie nights and salsa lessons!
-All of the club activities are held in the afternoon, after volunteers have finished at their placement, and range in cost from US$7 - 10.
+All of the club activities are held in the afternoon, after volunteers have finished at their placement, and range in cost from US$5 - US$10.

 Volunteers are accommodated alongside other IVHQ volunteers in a volunteer house.
 Bedrooms can be comprised of single beds or bunk beds, in rooms shared with up to 5 other volunteers of the same gender.
 Living is comfortable and the volunteer house has electricity, running water and western bathrooms.
 There is WiFi available and a great patio area with hammocks for volunteers to relax and socialize after volunteering.
 To ensure the safety of our volunteers and respect of others in the volunteer accommodation, a curfew of 10:30 PM has been put in place from Monday to Thursday and a 1:30 AM curfew for Friday to Sunday.

 WiFi is available in the cafe across the road from the volunteer accommodation, or you can purchase a local SIM card with data for an unlocked phone when you arrive in Ecuador.